YettiPowered/php-bindings/README.md

 The included documentation was generated directly from the source code using the [phpDocumentor 2](http://www.phpdoc.org) tool.

-To regenerate the API docs, make sure that you have phpDocumentor 2 installed then run:
+To regenerate the API docs, make sure that you have phpDocumentor 2 installed, cd to the api bindings directory then run:

 rm -rf docs && phpdoc

 ## Tests

-The tests are written using PHPUnit and are run with PHPUnit 3.6.11.
+The tests are written using [PHPUnit 3.6.11](/sebastianbergmann/phpunit/).

+To run the tests, cd to the api bindings directory then run:

+phpunit .

 ## Contributing